SATOCA/SATOCA/docs/StyleGuide.md

     ```

   <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item. eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)
+  - [7.15](#functions--signature-invocation-indentation) ~~Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.~~ eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)

+    > Conflicts prettier

     ```javascript
     // bad